 Youtube In-Video recommendations

+The first breakthrough in terms of user’s experience came with the most recent updates of the mobile app.
 First of all YouTube managed to present a list of recommendations that can be permanently accessed during the play without stopping the video.
+Vignettes appear at the very bottom on the screen and that be made visible by sliding them up (see screenshot below).

 That way the user can chose another video to switch to at any moment.

+Second, YouTube started including in the top right-hand corner of the screen contextualized recommendations the quality of which is just mindblowing.
 In the examples below you can see two amazing use cases.
 The first one regards Jay Cutler talking about his kitchen where he uses to spend a lot of time because bodybuilders need to eat a lot.
 Immediately a suggestion appears in the top right-hand corner proposing a video on Jay Cutler’s post-workout nutrition routine.

 The other example is even more striking.
 Jay Cutler presents his private movie theater where posters of his favorite movies are on display.
 When he talks about Terminator with Arnold Schwarzenneger, a recommendation for “64 awesome Arnold quotes” appears.
+How such a precision is possible can probably be explained by the automatic subtitling recently introduced by YouTube.

 What happens is that the recommendation algorithms probably use contextual information provided by sub-titles to propose new choices of videos.
 Whereas recommendations may remain within the same semantic field (see for instance the first recommendation on Cutler’s nutrition routine), you see that the Schwarzeneger’s recommendation has the potential to draf the viewer away from the main topic of the video he is watching.
 This can be related to a solution to the filter bubble problem.

-Posted in big data, Innovation, Marketing.
+Posted in Big data, Innovation, Marketing.